Boost your career by gaining the skills and knowledge to address cyber security threats from a management perspective.

 About the Cybersecurity Management and Policy Master's Degree

-Coursework in the cybersecurity management and policy master's degree program features emerging topics in the field and builds in many opportunities for you to interact with employers through recruitment and networking events.
+Coursework in the cybersecurity management and policy master's degree program features emerging topics in the field.
 Additionally, a board of industry leaders and employers advises our faculty to make sure our cybersecurity programs are covering emerging areas that are relevant to your career growth.

 Through your coursework, you will learn how to